 The U.S. West Coast, including California, Oregon, and Washington, is well-known as a region at the forefront of legalizing recreational marijuana.
 Oregon, in particular, began selling recreational marijuana in 2015, seventeen years after the state medically legalized the plant.
 Since them, marijuana dispensaries, such as Happy Leaf, have been allowed to sell recreational marijuana to adults 21+.
 Over the past few years, Oregon has implemented different marijuana policies, and recently, Southwestern Oregon communities noticed an influx of new marijuana production corporations settling into the rural Southwest region.

-Due to Oregon’s understanding of the medical benefits and properties of the plant, various cities/communities have become staunchly cannabis friendly.
-We’ll take a look at these communities, their relationship to marijuana, and their efforts to legalize it across the country.
+Due to Oregon’s understanding of the properties of the plant, various areas have become known as cannabis-friendly communities in Oregon.
+We’ll take a look at these cannabis-friendly communities in Oregon, their relationship to marijuana, and their efforts to legalize it across the country.

 Cannabis-Friendly Oregon Communities